RDLtd/api/docs/restaurant-detail/index.md

 # Restaurant Detail

-Access the detailed data set for restaurant
+Returns the detailed data set for restaurant, including images, menus, and other associated data

 * **URL**